 ‘I need to go to the toilet …’ I gasped.

 Ten minutes later, lying in the anaesthesia room, I didn’t think anything could embarrass me more than being caught wearing a paper hat as a pair of knickers – until I was happily informed that I wouldn’t actually be wearing knickers for surgery anyway.
-Plonking a ridiculous hat on my head, the nurse tucked my fringe in and gave me a complicit smile.
+Prising the handmade ‘knickers’ from my sweaty fingers, the nurse plonked them on my head.
+As random tufts of hair exploded through the holes, she tucked my fringe in and gave me a complicit smile.

 It was at this point I dearly wished I had splashed out on a full hit Brazilian!